What agencies comprise the Department of Public Safety and Corrections?

 How can I obtain an offender’s release date?

 If an offender’s release date has been calculated, you can contact the Department’s automated system at 225-383-4580 with the offender’s name and either his/her date of birth or DOC number to find out his/her release date, facility or P&P District Office to which he/she is assigned and contact information for those locations.
 If there is no date available on this system, the time calculation has not been completed yet and callers are encouraged to call again later.
 This system is automatically updated and will have the information as soon as it is available.
-If a person has recently been sentenced to DOC custody, it can take up to 12 weeks to calculate a date as the Department has to receive official paperwork from the sentencing court in order to calculate the offender’s release date.
+If a person has recently been sentenced to DOC custody, the Department has to receive official paperwork from the sentencing court in order to calculate the offender’s release date.
 For additional information on time computation related issues, you can call our automated system at 225-342-0799.

 What if the offender disagrees with the time computation used to determine a release date?